vish1853-sys/Imperial_AI_ML_Course_Capstone_Project/README.md

 Key findings:

 High-performing inputs form clusters, especially for high dimensional functions.
-Some dimensions influence results more strongly
-Early exploration significantly impacted the final results
+Some dimensions influence results more strongly and early exploration significantly impacted the final results.